reluviari/series-react-hooks-reactstrap/README.md

-# Create a manager of your favorite series with hooks and reactstrap
+# A manager of your favorite series with hooks and reactstrap

 ## Criação: 13 de Setembro de 2019
 ## Prática : @reluviari